renzozuk/Spatial_Interpolation-Java-Spark/README.md

 <h1 align="center"> Spatial Interpolation </h1>

 <p align="justify"> In this repository, the inverse distance weighting algorithm is used concurrently with the Spark Framework. <br>
-There are 3 branchs in this repository: Spark RDD, Spark Dataframe and Spark SQL.</p>
+There are 3 branches in this repository: Spark RDD, Spark Dataframe and Spark SQL.</p>

 ## The algorithm